Coder731/arrow_functions_challenge_from_template/README.md

 Thesis question: Is createInterface used without being declared in this code base, and this is what is causing the error?

 ## 11Mar2020 2028h
+### Overview of Questions 1 to 4 taken from commit 57c8423

+Q1/ What is reference that createInterface came from?

+A1/
+Reference to review: node js prompt user input from cli No, createInterface is used for the first time on site and in this code base at the same point.

+Q2/ Is the same code working in iterations 1 2 / 3 of js file, but not 4?
+A2/ Steps: Run: - arrow-functions.js - arrow-functions2.js - arrow-functions3.js - arrow-functions4.js

+Q3/ If so, are there differences?

+Q4/ What are they?

+### Questions 1 to 4 with answers in between

 Q1/ What is reference that createInterface came from?
 A1/
 - Reference to review: [node js prompt user input from cli](https://nodejs.org/en/knowledge/command-line/how-to-prompt-for-command-line-input/)